5 Best Online Brokers for E-Mini Futures

-I prefer Tastyworks to Interactive Brokers due to them having the same $0.85 cent E-mini Futures Contract commission rate, while having a MUCH easier to use trading platform.
-The only downside to Tastyworks is the margin rate is a tiny bit higher and they do not support trading on foreign-exchanges, although you can still buy foreign ADR’s and the like commission-free.
+Tastyworks similarly to Interactive Brokers charges the same $0.85 cent E-mini Futures Contract commission rate, while having a MUCH easier to use trading platform.
+The downside to Tastyworks is the margin rate is a bit higher and they do not support trading on foreign-exchanges, although you can still buy foreign ADR’s and the like commission-free.

 Tastyworks also has their own “Small Exchange” that allows trading essentially all futures contracts in a E-mini/Ultra-E-mini Form, so if you have a very small account, or just want to be able to trade small, you can trade smaller oil, natural gas, or pretty much any other futures contract in their E-mini form on Tastyworks.
 To me this is essential, as the other brokerages mentioned don’t give you access to all these small-sized “E-mini” style contracts.

 Etrade is a pretty decent brokerage over-all — they are pretty average when it comes to margin rates and aren’t the easiest to get approved with (to trade e-mini futures) however they aren’t too difficult either.